Film critic Roger Ebert, writing about the movie The Ice Storm, described the film’s icy backdrop as a “shroud of impending doom.”

-Prior to 1998, Bates had no policy for closing due to weather emergencies.
-That was a fanciful tradition reflecting the notion that residential colleges simply don’t close their doors.
-Everyone had heard the tall tales, like the one about Prexy Phillips snowshoeing from the President’s House to his office in Roger Bill.
+Prior to 1998, Bates had no policy for closing due to weather emergencies because, well, residential colleges simply don’t close their doors.

 So, classes were held throughout the ice storm and its aftermath, and Bates’ 800 faculty and staff did what they could to get to work.
-One day, Elaine Freeman, now retired as associate director of physical plant, stopped to offer a ride to Lorraine Brochu of dining services.
-En route to work, Brochu was struggling across icy Pettengill Street – on her hands and knees.
+One day, Elaine Freeman, now retired as associate director of Facility Services, stopped to offer a ride to Lorraine Brochu of Dining Services.
+En route to work, Brochu was struggling across icy Pettengill Street — on her hands and knees.

 “It was too boring to stay home.
-No power, no lights, no nothing” dining service worker Chase Pray of Greene said at the time.
+No power, no lights, no nothing,” said Dining Services worker Chase Pray of Greene.
 “And I’m not one to stay still too long.”

 Pray, a devoted runner, donned thermal polypropylene, Lycra tights, and spiked cross-country running flats and ran to work, covering nine miles of nearly impassable roads in an hour and 20 minutes.

 “Work became a very real and crucial support to us,” remembers Peter Fackler, treasurer and vice president for asset management.
 “We commiserated, shared, and suffered together even as we battled on our own to keep life going at home and do the work necessary to keep the college functioning as well.”